Privacy terms and conditions

 If you are located in the EEA, you also may lodge a complaint with a data protection authority for your country or region or where an alleged infringement of applicable data protection law occurs.

-Data will be held in the UK and will be managed in accordance with the Data Protection Act, 1998.
-It will not be shared with third parties without the express consent of the University and only then where necessary and strictly in accordance with the Data Protection Act, 1998 and/or under contract.
+Data will be held in the UK and will be managed in accordance with the UK General Data Protection Regulation (GDPR) and Data Protection Act, 2018.
+It will not be shared with third parties without the express consent of the University and only then where necessary and strictly in accordance with the UK General Data Protection Regulation (GDPR) and Data Protection Act, 2018 and/or under contract.